cmlsharp/hlocate/README.md

 ### Status
 Bare-bones functionality
 #### Done:
-* Performant searching and querying (database takes significantly less space than mlocate as well, even with no pruning support yet)
+* Relatively performant querying (somewhat slower than mlocate)
-* Serializing data structure
+* Serialization of data structure (database is roughly 2/3 the size of mlocate's on my system)
 * Basic option parsing

-#### To-Do (in no particular order):
+* Config file parsing
 * Pruning

-* Config file
+#### To-Do (in no particular order):
 * Regex supprt (regex-posix probably)
 * Implement the rest of locate's features
 * "Merge" when updating as mlocate does to vastly reduce update times